 Rule 150: In-vehicle systems such as satellite navigation systems, congestion warning systems, PCs, multi-media, and others pose a danger of driver distraction.
 You MUST exercise proper control of your vehicle at all times.

 Be prepared to slow down for pedestrians, horse riders, cyclists, slow-moving farm vehicles, or mud on the road surface.
-Make sure you can stop within the distance you can see to be clear and reduce your speed where country roads enter villages.
+Be sure you can stop within the distance you can see to be clear.
+Reduce your vehicle speed where country roads enter into villages.